What, you don’t see the resemblance?

-My self-care activity for the day was to procure a sourdough starter, sometimes called a “mother,” from a friend who recently divided hers.
-(Thanks again, Maran!)
+My self-care activity for the day involved picking up a sourdough starter (sometimes called a “mother”) from a friend who recently divided hers.

-The weekend workshop I took recently on the Human Gut Microbiome inspired me to experiment a bit more with some new fermented foods.
-Bread seemed like a good place to start.
-Since the beginning of 2016, I’ve been trying out different recipes for fermented sauerkraut and pickles.
-Some of the batches turned out well; others not so well.
-But I’ve been learning a little bit more each time.
+A workshop I took recently on the Human Gut Microbiome inspired me to experiment a bit more with fermented foods, and sourdough bread seemed like a good place to start.
+Since the beginning of 2016, I’ve been trying out new recipes for fermented sauerkraut and pickles.
+Some have turned out well; others not so much.
+But I’ve been learning a more each time I experiment.

-That willingness to keep trying is the secret to achieving just about everything when you really think about it.
+It’s that willingness to keep trying that is the secret sauce with just about everything in life when you really think about it.
 Here’s the process I often use:

-- Try (very awkwardly…and then clean up a somewhat large mess)
+- Try (very awkwardly…and then clean up the big mess)

-- Try again (I might be able to convince someone I know what I’m doing)
+- Try again (I might just be able to convince someone I know what I’m doing.)

-- Try again (pretty darn good if I do say so myself!)
+- Try again (I’m getting pretty darn good at this, if I do say so myself!)

-- Try again (How can this be so easy, and why was I ever intimidated in the first place?!?!)
+- Try again (Why is this so easy…and why was I so intimidated in the first place?)

-I tend to over-research every new project or experiment I try, but even then I still can’t help but goof up sometimes.
-The fact that I know (and accept) that I’m going to goof has freed me up to try a whole lot of different things over the years.
+I have a tendency to over-research new endeavors, but even so I still can’t help but goof up sometimes.
+The fact that I know (and accept) that I’m going to goof up has made it easier to try a lot of different things over the years.

 I haven’t yet put my mother to work, but I’m looking forward to baking some bread soon.
 In the meantime, I’ll be researching and conducting some small experiments…and probably making a hellacious mess in the process.